DanielMoscoso/100day_challenge/Readme.txt

 		 espresso(), latte(), cappuccino().
 I also added 'money' to the resources dictionary, so the output of all the coffee functions would be added to the total money as 'profit'.
+		-Better organized: 'brew_profit()' function has been added to get the profit from brewing the coffee, so it would be easier to added to the resources dictionary
 ===============================================================================